Drissdo185/hello-algo-en/docs/en/chapter_preface/about_the_book.md

     You should know how to write and read simple code in at least one programming language.

-If you are an **algorithm beginner**, you have never touched algorithms before, or you have accumulated some algorithm experience, but you only have a vague understanding of data structures and algorithms, and you are constantly jumping between "know" and "don't know", then this book is for you!
-This book can bring you:
+If you are an **algorithm beginner**, you have never learned algorithms before, or you have accumulated some algorithm experience, but you only have a vague understanding of data structures and algorithms, and you are constantly jumping between "Yep" and "hmm", then this book is for you!

-- An understanding of **data structures** required to go through algorithm questions, including common operations, advantages and disadvantages, typical applications, and implementation methods.
-- Learning all sorts of **algorithms**, introducing the design ideas, running efficiency, advantages and disadvantages, and implementation methods of algorithms.
-- A **code repository** that can be run with one click, including detailed comments to help you deepen your understanding through practice.

 If you are an **algorithm proficient**, you have accumulated a certain amount of algorithm experience, and have been exposed to most types of questions, then the content of this book may be slightly basic for you, but it can still bring you the following value: